 When I click through the first link I don't go directly to a ESPN cheat sheet; I go to "Fantasy football cheat sheet central" which is a bunch of links to news stories in the NFL.
-NFL news is not a cheet sheet.
+NFL news is not a cheet sheet (that's how they spell cheat in Port St. Lucie).
 There are links lower on the page to cheat sheet PDF, which I discuss below, but, first, what makes a good cheat sheet?

 What makes a good cheat sheet?
 First, it should be a densely informative (no fluff) sheet that you can print.
 Also, obviously, you want to see an up-to-date average draft position, ADP, but what else do you need?
 First and foremost, everything needs to be custom tailored for your league because no two leagues are alike and 'little' differences in scoring rules and league configuration matter.
 Here is the rubrik for getting an A+ if they have these then that's great!
 So, lets start with the top of the search results:

 All I can say is OMG.
 This is horrible.

 - It has nothing but ADP.
 It does have the auction price (equivalent of ADP for auction leagues), but that is worthless information to a snake drafter.

 At the bottom there is some more info about the scoring rule assumptions and a totally useless list of bye weeks: